prelekar0/virual_mouse/README.md

 # Virtual Mouse

-A Python-based virtual mouse that tracks hand movements using computer vision to control cursor movement, clicks, and scrolling with high precision and smooth performance.
+A computer vision-based virtual mouse controller that allows you to control your cursor and perform mouse actions using hand gestures.
+This application uses MediaPipe for hand tracking and translates hand movements and gestures into precise mouse control.

 ## Features

-- **Hand Tracking**: Accurately tracks hand landmarks in various lighting conditions using MediaPipe
-- **Cursor Control**: Smooth and responsive cursor movement based on hand position with dynamic speed adjustment
+- **Intuitive Gesture Control**: Natural hand gestures for all mouse operations
+- **Cursor Movement**: Control the cursor with index and middle fingers extended (peace sign)
 - **Click Actions**:
-  - Left Click: Middle finger extended (index finger down)
+  - Left Click: Lower only the index finger from a neutral position or from peace sign
-  - Right Click: Index finger extended (middle finger down)
+  - Right Click: Lower only the middle finger from a neutral position or from peace sign
-  - Double Click: Index and middle fingers close together
+  - Double Click: Bring index and middle fingers close together
+- **Drag & Drop**: Pinch your thumb and index finger together while keeping other fingers extended
 - **Scrolling**:
   - Vertical Scroll: Move hand up/down in scroll mode (thumb, index, middle fingers up)
   - Horizontal Scroll: Move hand left/right in scroll mode (thumb, index, middle fingers up)
-- **Drag and Drop**: Pinch and hold gesture to activate drag mode
+- **Neutral Mode**: Open hand with all fingers extended for no action
+- **Smooth Performance**: Optimized tracking with adaptive smoothing for more precise control
+- **Visual Feedback**: On-screen indicators for gestures and actions
-- **Customizable**: All parameters can be adjusted in the config file or through command-line arguments
+- **Customizable**: Adjust sensitivity, smoothing, and other parameters via config file or command-line
-- **Debug Mode**: Real-time visual feedback and customizable parameters

 ## Requirements